chriskratimenos/Data-Analysis-of-the-Electrical-Load-of-the-Greek-Electricity-Distribution-Network/README.md

 Go to the data folder and run "installer.bat" to install all the dependecies (if they are already downloaded it won't reinstall them).
-To run the program just run the "run.bat" file.
+To execute the program just run the "run.bat" file.
 Thank you for your time